Friday, 29 March 2024

 Once the fighting started, Congress would have dragged its feet in terms of supporting the war effort.

 However, the 'original sin' was the Lucknow pact.
 Why would the Hindus yield the Muslims a bigger share in power?
 Muslims were even stupider and more useless than Hindus.
-Clearly, Hindus were leading Muslims up the garden path.
+Clearly, Hindus were leading Muslims down the garden path.
 This meant that all 'negotiation' was bogus.
 The Hindus would concede anything with the intention of cancelling those concessions once Whitey fucked off back to Blighty.

 This means there could be no 'public signals' supporting a 'co-operative' correlated equilibrium.
 There was only the Nash solution- viz.
 Partition.
 Just to be on the safe side, there was rape and genocide because nobody could be sure of the outcome of some future referendum.